 As Discover Magazine explains, this genetic issue basically means your dog spends their life trying to breathe in all the air they need through the equivalent of a drinking straw.

-While not all dogs that have BOAS have the short muzzle shape, having the gene that causes BOAS and having a short muzzle can make the health concerns even more worrisome for a Frenchie.
+While not all dogs that have BOAS have a short muzzle shape, having the gene that causes BOAS and having a short muzzle can make the health concerns even more worrisome for a Frenchie.

 Many people don’t realize that dogs don’t sweat like people sweat.
 Dogs can’t sweat through their skin.
 They sweat by panting and through their paw pads.